 Building Global Support

-Mobilizing support from international dancers, dance companies, and audiences is crucial for advocating ballet’s inclusion in the Olympics.
+Mobilizing support from international dancers, dance companies, and audiences is crucial for advocating the inclusion of ballet in the Olympics.
 Creating a coalition can demonstrate ballet’s global demand and appeal as an Olympic sport.

 This collective effort can help pave the way for ballet’s acceptance on the Olympic stage.